arnav-meduri/MyCityAnalysis/my-city-paper.md

 :::

-Table 4 shows that the safety rating of My City is most similar to that of Chicago, which has a similar population.
+The table above shows that the safety rating of My City is most similar to that of Chicago, which has a similar population.
 Our model identifies Baltimore as the least safe city among those we analyzed.
 It is important to note that our model interprets negative safety indices as indicating less safe cities than the national average.
 Yet, it is crucial to remember that these are large cities.
 Large cities inherently have higher crime rates than smaller towns and rural areas, even after adjusting for population through Crime per Hundred People Data (CHPD).
 This can be attributed to various socioeconomic factors, including population density and economic disparity ({cite}`10.1016/j.socscimed.2007.07.014`).
 Therefore, even the safest large cities are generally less safe than the national average, predominantly consisting of smaller towns and rural areas.